MicrosoftDocs/well-architected/well-architected/scalability/design-apps.md

 Azure limits the number of network connections a virtual machine or AppService instance can make.
 Exceeding this limit would cause connections to be slowed down or terminated.
 With connection pooling, a fixed set of connections are established at the startup time and maintained.
 In many cases, a default pool size might only consist of a small handful of connections that performs quickly in basic test scenarios, but become a bottleneck under scale when the pool is exhausted.
 Establishing a pool size that maps to the number of concurrent transactions supported on each application instance is a best practice.

 Each database and application platform will have slightly different requirements for the right way to set up and leverage the pool.
-See [SQL Server Connection Pooling](/dotnet/framework/data/adonet/sql-server-connection-pooling) for a .NET code example using SQL Server and Azure Database.
+Reference [SQL Server Connection Pooling](/dotnet/framework/data/adonet/sql-server-connection-pooling) for a .NET code example using SQL Server and Azure Database.
 In all cases, testing is paramount to ensure a connection pool is properly established and working as designed under load.

 > [!TIP]
 > Use a pool size that uses the same number of concurrent connections.
 Choose a size that can handle more than the existing connections so you can quickly handle a new request coming in.